 The third of @formulaic666 and I's relaunch of Crossblogination then and we're confronting 'Climate Change'.
-You can go see what Paul thinks here
+You can go see what Paul thinks here.

 Where I sit on Climate Change is pretty much defined by who I am as a person I suppose.
 The geek in me looks at the facts, the evidence right before our eyes and says, 'Yep, something is going wrong.
 Badly wrong.'
 And I do like facts, although the waters are muddied here, dirtied by Governments and Environmentalists with their own agendas.
 Me, I look at the polar caps retreating at a rate of knots and wonder how high the sea levels will have to rise before anyone gives a shit.